unclebob7/geekit/_posts/2019-02-25-matrixdiff.md

     print("optimal internal model parameters:", best_W)
 ```

-or even more abstract and intuitive like this :
+or even be more abstract and intuitive like this :

 ```python
 optimizer = tf.train.GradientDescentOptimizer(learning_rate=learning_rate)